-Cheshire County drive
+Southwest NH: Cheshire County drive

-I spent this foggy and snowless December day driving from the Merrimack River to the Connecticut River and back, stopping for walks now and then.
-Visibility was too limited to make a mountain hike worthwhile, but rail trails and roadside parks made for fine stops.
+I spent a foggy and snowless December day driving from the Merrimack River to the Connecticut River and back through New Hampshire’s southern tier, stopping for walks now and then.
+Visibility was too limited to make a mountain hike worthwhile, but rail trails and roadside parks were ready for me.

-I chose a short segment between the nicely-restored depot in Troy and Rockwood Pond in Fitzwilliam – a round trip of just over four miles on a wide, straight trail.
-Conditions were fine.
+I chose a short segment between the nicely-restored depot in Troy and Rockwood Pond in Fitzwilliam.
+It was a round trip of just over four miles on a wide, straight trail.
 The only sounds were from birds and my own steps.
 No ice or snow, just a bit of mud on the southern half of the walk.
-I’m told that on a clear day there’s a splendid view of Mount Monadnock from the shore of Rockwood Pond.
-I thought this morning’s fog on the pond made for a pretty good view on its own.
+On a clear day there’s a splendid view of Mount Monadnock from the shore of Rockwood Pond, though the fog obscured all the surrounding hills today.

 DSCF0315

 Swanzey was next, and I managed to work a pair of the town’s famed covered bridges into my route.
-Pleasant as they were, the most exciting sight of the day was a bald eagle I spotted as I was driving.
-(No photo.
-Why couldn’t it have come into sight while I was walking?)
+The most exciting sight of the day was a bald eagle I spotted near the Ashuelot River, and it was too swift for me to snag a photo.

 DSCF0337